Classical Shadows Protocol with Cirq#

 epsilon = 1

-# number of total measurements should perform for error rate epsilon
+# minimum number of measurements required for error rate epsilon

 )